 Just as mobile apps for WhatsApp, Facebook, and Twitter are relied on for basic social functions, many employees instinctively switch to apps like Slack, Evernote, and Zoom when they want to work, communicate, and share ideas.

-71% of employees already spend more than two hours a week using mobile devices to access company information, according to a report by Fliplet.
+71% of employees already spend more than two hours a week using mobile devices to access company information, according to Fliplet.

 Fliplet also reports that businesses get an additional 240 hours of work from each employee who uses enterprise mobile apps.
 Adobe also found that ‘61% of organizations believe that if a company hasn’t deployed any enterprise mobile apps yet they’re at a competitive disadvantage’.

 A range of exciting emerging technologies stands to catalyze mobile enterprise app development and compound the potential business benefits available.

 Which emerging technologies are likely to catalyze mobile enterprise app growth?

 - 5G will enable lower latency for real-time hardware control.

 - Blockchain secures transactions for enhanced security levels.

 - AI offers adaptive decision-making and business insights.